[Photo: Alonso Nichols / Tufts University]

-Felipe Fernández-Armesto is Prince of Asturias professor of history at Tufts University in the US.
+Felipe Fernández-Armesto is William P. Reynolds professor of history at the University of Notre Dame in the US.

-This article first appeared in the 24 July 2008 edition of Times Higher Education.
-Reprinted with permission.
+This article first appeared in the 8 April 2010 edition of Times Higher Education

 The views expressed are those of the author and not necessarily CAUT.